-The coordination activities of the Department of Homeland Security (DHS) Office of Emergency Communications (OEC) support emergency communications interoperability by offering training, tools, and workshops; regional support; and, providing guidance documents and templates.
-These services assist OEC’s stakeholders in ensuring they have communications during steady state and emergency operations.
-OEC plays a key role in ensuring federal, state, local, tribal and territorial agencies have the necessary plans, resources, and training needed to support operable and advanced interoperable emergency communications.
+The coordination activities of the Cybersecurity and Infrastructure Security Agency's (CISA) Emergency Communication division support emergency communications interoperability by offering training, tools, and workshops; regional support; and, providing guidance documents and templates.
+These services assist emergency communications stakeholders in ensuring they have communications during steady state and emergency operations.
+CISA's Emergency Communications division plays a key role in ensuring federal, state, local, tribal and territorial agencies have the necessary plans, resources, and training needed to support operable and advanced interoperable emergency communications.

 The DHS Office of Emergency Communications (OEC) established the Regional Coordination Program to strengthen emergency communications capabilities across tribal, local, state, and federal governments through trusted relationships, collaboration, and knowledge sharing.

 As the central coordination point for their state or territory, the statewide Interoperability Coordinator (SWIC) plays a critical role in a state’s interoperability effort.

 The Department of Homeland Security (DHS) works closely with U.S.-Canada and U.S.-Mexico border regions on numerous cross-border initiatives.
 Communications interoperability is a fundamental challenge to all emergency response agencies, but border